Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Gabriel Peak and Elija Ridge were both massive.
 But Elija Ridge’s undulating ridgelines on the north side made it look even broader.
 At the day’s end, the evening colors had brought the place back to life.
 But the sunset came way too soon.

-South-to-east panoramic view on Beebe Mountain
+South-to-east panorama from Beebe Mountain

-South-to-east panoramic view on Beebe Mountain
+South-to-east panorama from Beebe Mountain

 See more trip photos here.